kibambe-0167/little-paws/README.md

 - enter your phone number in the format 0xx xxx xxxx without spaces.
 - the app will add country code.
 - package for dealing with country code, was not working, but code is just commented out.

+# issues.
+- i was using twilio for server side, which gave me issues as it's required some modules that are not supported in client-side.
 -